 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Sprin 75mg Tablet with food.
+Sprin 75mg Tablet is to be taken with food.

 How Sprin Tablet works

-Sprin 75mg tablet is a non-steroidal anti-inflammatory drug (NSAID).
-It works by blocking the release of certain chemical messengers that cause fever, pain, swelling, and blood clots.
+Sprin 75mg tablet is a non-steroidal anti-inflammatory drug (NSAID) with anti-platelet action.
+It works by preventing platelets from sticking together which decreases the formation of harmful blood clots.

 In Depth Information on Sprin Tablet

 Expert advice for Sprin Tablet

 - Works well in the prevention of heart attack and stroke with lowest risk of side effects.

 - Take with food to avoid risk of stomach bleeding.
 Inform your doctor if you notice black stools or cough up blood (however small the amount).